Series Editor: Sarah Dillon

 Robert Macfarlane (University of Cambridge)

 Sarah Dillon is University Lecturer in Literature and Film in the Faculty of English at the University of Cambridge.
-She is author of The Palimpsest: Literature, Criticism, Theory (2007) and Queer Intimacies: Deconstruction ∩ Feminism ∩ Film (forthcoming 2018), and editor of David Mitchell: Critical Essays (2011) and Maggie Gee: Critical Essays (forthcoming 2014).
-She is Chair (Elect) of the British Association for Contemporary Literary Studies and serves on the editorial board of C21 Literature: Journal of Twenty-First Century Writing and Fantastika.
-Sarah is also a BBC radio broadcaster.
+She is author of The Palimpsest: Literature, Criticism, Theory (2007) and Deconstruction, Feminism, Film (2018).
+She is editor of David Mitchell: Critical Essays (2011) and co-editor of Maggie Gee: Critical Essays (2015).
+She is Chair of the British Association for Contemporary Literary Studies and serves on the editorial board of C21 Literature: Journal of Twenty-First Century Writing and Fantastika.
+Sarah is currently a Senior Research Fellow at the Leverhulme Centre for the Future of Intelligence where she is co-Project Lead for the AI Narratives project, in collaboration with the Royal Society.
+She is also a BBC radio broadcaster.

 Kasia Boddy is University Lecturer in American Literature in the Faculty of English at the University of Cambridge, and a Fellow of Fitzwilliam College.
 She has published extensively on short fiction, including The American Short Story since 1950 (2010), and has edited or co-edited several anthologies, including The New Penguin Book of American Short Stories (2011).
 She is currently working on a book on the idea of the Great American Novel.
 She also explores the imaginative resources offered by activities such as sport and horticulture, which have become ubiquitous to the point of saturation in modern life, but which for the most part enter only obliquely into literature.
 Boxing: A Cultural History (2008) and Geranium (2013) consider the often incidental representation in literature of events, activities, and objects whose meaning and value is historically contingent.